IBM/event-automation/_es_11.2/02-installing/11-uninstalling.md

    ```

 4. Find the {{site.data.reuse.es_name}} operator release, it should have the chart as `ibm-eventstreams-operator-<version-number>`

+   **Important:** When multiple {{site.data.reuse.es_name}} operators are installed on the same cluster, all the operators share the same custom resource definitions (CRDs).
+Do not delete these global resources that other operators on the cluster depend upon.
+The {{site.data.reuse.es_name}} operator that was installed first on the cluster must not be uninstalled if you have other {{site.data.reuse.es_name}} operators deployed on the same cluster.

 5. Run the following command to uninstall the {{site.data.reuse.es_name}} operator and the {{site.data.reuse.es_name}} Custom Resource Definitions (CRDs):

    ```shell
    helm uninstall <release-name>
    ```

 ## Uninstalling {{site.data.reuse.icpfs}} on OpenShift